smastrom/vue-use-active-scroll/README.md

 </style>
 ```

-You are totally free to create your own click handler and choose the scrolling strategy: CSS (smooth or auto), [scrollIntoView](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) or even a scroll library like [animated-scroll-to](https://github.com/Stanko/animated-scroll-to) with custom easings will work.
+Feel free to create your own click handler and to choose the scrolling strategy: CSS (smooth or auto), [scrollIntoView](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) or even a library like [animated-scroll-to](https://github.com/Stanko/animated-scroll-to) with custom easings will work.
 Just remember to include `setActive` in your handler.

 <details><summary><strong>Custom Scroll Callback</strong></summary>